Working for Legal Services in Arkansas

 The Center for Arkansas Legal Services is seeking staff attorneys for its El Dorado, Hot Springs, Pine Bluff, Fort Smith, Russellville, and Little Rock offices.
 Applicants must be licensed to practice law in Arkansas, and must have a desire to work with low-income clients.
 Applicants must have a commitment to providing high quality, aggressive advocacy.
 Duties include representing low-income clients in civil cases, community outreach and other duties as assigned.
 Ability to speak Spanish is a plus.
 Read the full job announcement and kindly fill out this job application.

 The Center for Arkansas Legal Services (CALS) is seeking a legal secretary for its Hot Springs office.
 Duties include answering the telephone; screening clients; typing correspondence and legal documents; preparing computerized reports; processing incoming and outgoing mail; handling client trust and petty cash accounts; and other duties as assigned.
 A successful candidate will pay keen attention to detail and have expert technology skills to deliver top quality work.
 Must be able to work at a fast pace on a large volume of documents and prioritize work independently.
 Ability to speak Spanish is a plus.
 Read the full job announcement and kindly fill out this job application.

 Legal Aid of Arkansas

-The Americorps VISTA program will have two full-time members whose projects will focus on building permanent capacity and infrastructure for Legal Aid.
+The AmeriCorps VISTA program will have five full-time members whose projects will focus on building permanent capacity and infrastructure for Legal Aid.
 The VISTA members will help implement Legal Aid's strategic vision of having a more fully integrated statewide legal services system that provides services in the most impactful and efficient manner.
-Legal Aid still has positions open in volunteer recruitment and fundraising.
-Click here to apply.
+Legal Aid still has positions open in volunteer recruitment, fundraising and communication Click here to apply.